goodtimes-code/osc2laser/README.md

   - 5 - green static circle
 - /effect/x_pos and /effect/x_pos
   - -4095 to 4095: move X or Y position of laserobject
+- /effect/xy_pos
+  - (-4095 to 4095, -4095 to 4095): move X and Y position of laserobject at once
 - /effect/rgb_intensity
   - 0 to 255: brightness of the RGB colors

 # Roadmap
 This is what needs to be worked on.

-As a user, feel free to create any issue.

-If you are Python developer, feel free to create a pull request.
+As a developer, feel free to commit your changes via pull request.

 ## OSC receiver
 - More binary releases